aviflombaum/avis-rails-starter/README.md

 Riding Rails from the main branch.

-## Secret Management / Envionment Variables
+## Secret Management / Environment Variables

 Using dotenv.

 ## Testing

-Using rspec
+Using RSpec

 ## Database

-Using postgres as the database
+Using Postgres as the database

 ## Debugger